ThemeZee/rubine-lite/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.5.5 - 2021-06-06 =
+* fixed styling of Social Icons widget from Widget Bundle plugin

 = 1.5.4 - 2020-04-06 =
 * added new wp_body_open action hook